waker-he/cs-learning-notes/cpp/concurrency/intro.md

 ## Monitor

-- a monitor = a lock + conditional variables associated with that lock
+- a monitor = a lock + condition variables associated with that lock
 - to program with monitor:
     - __lock/mutex__ for mutual exclusion
         - allowing critical sections to be executed atomically